chris-copleston/4dprime-website/src/pages/terms.md

 ---
 layout: ../layouts/MdLayout.astro
-title: "Terms & Conditions"
+title: 'Terms & Conditions'
-author: "Matthew Phillips"
+author: 'Matthew Phillips'
-date: "09 Aug 2023"
+date: '09 Aug 2023'
 ---

 Welcome to Astroship!
 We're excited to have you as a user of our Software-as-a-Service (SaaS) platform.
 Before you get started, please take a moment to read through our Terms and Conditions outlined below.